thePoland001/thePoland001.github.io/index.md

 Enhancing Cancer Diagnosis with Machine Learning
 - Created an ML model capable of diagnosing a tumor as malignant or benign with 99%+ accuracy
 - More project information can be found here: https://github.com/thePoland001/Erika

-Sensor Data Analysis
+Chess Engine Using Mini-max Algorithm
-- Analysis of a set of data from the Charger Robotics & Biomechanics Lab @ UAH
+- Basic chess engine used to determine the best move on a chess board with a depth of 3
-- More project information can be found here: https://github.com/thePoland001/SensorDataAnalysis
+- More project information can be found here: https://github.com/thePoland001/ChessEngine